mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/security/index.md

       Leave login_user as admin (when you install the package the first time) Leave login_password as admin (when you install the package the first time)
       ```
-      Once your DSE Package service instance is ready, you can use "admin" and "admin" as the username and the password to log into OpsCenter to start managing your DSE cluster.
+      Once your {{ model.shortTechName }} Package service instance is ready, you can use "admin" and "admin" as the username and the password to log into OpsCenter to start managing your {{ model.shortTechName }} cluster.